The coronavirus is ravaging India. Here's how you can help - KTVZ

 Donors can choose how their dollars can make an impact with options including meals, oxygen, and medication for patients.
 The organization also offers donation options for as little as 6 dollars, which can provide PPE for hospital staff.
 Larger contributions of 134 dollars can purchase oxygen cylinders.
 And for 1,000 dollars you can help purchase cardiac monitors.
 To browse the various ways you can give, click here.

+To learn how India is fighting a devastating second wave of Covid-19, Dr. Sanjay Gupta explains what went wrong and why it matters to everyone worldwide in this Coronavirus: Fact vs. Fiction.

-CNN’s Impact Your World Team will continue to update this list as verified ways to support India in the fight against the coronavirus pandemic become available.
-To donate to any of the charities mentioned in this article click the button below or click here.
+CNN’s Impact Your World team will continue to update this list as verified ways to support India in the fight against the coronavirus pandemic become available.

 Comments